zarf-dev/zarf/docs/5-zarf-tutorials/10-package-create-differntial.md

 ## Introduction

 In this tutorial, you will create a differential package using Zarf.
-This is useful when multiple packages share common registries and container images.
-That way those resources will only need to be packaged and deployed once.
+This is useful when deploying updates to a package that shares common git repositories and container images across versions.
+Differential packages only pack what has changed, ensuring that those resources will only need to be packaged and deployed once.

 ## System Requirements